riquefsouza/hfsdemoiselle/README.md

 # hfsdemoiselle
-hfsdemoiselle - Muitos utilitários para o framework Demoiselle
+hfsdemoiselle - Many utilities for the Demoiselle framework